calliope-project/ec_modules/docs/user_guide/wrappers.md

 They are useful for tools with broad use cases but generally stable interfacing.
 Any kind of software can be called by them as long as it can be executed from a python script (CLI, python libraries, R libraries, etc).

-Once you have a good wrapper in place, you do not have to re-write code for that opperation again!
+Once you have a good wrapper in place, you do not have to re-write code for that operation again!

 ## Visualising a wrapper